-Persons engaged in a trade or business may choose between keeping their books under a double-entry or single-entry system of bookkeeping.
-For those who choose double entry, taxable income is based on their adjusted profit from the income statement, in accordance with the rules for corporate income tax.
+Persons engaged in a trade or business and registered with the tax authorities as carrying on a business must keep their books of account under a double-entry system of bookkeeping, in which case taxable income is based on their adjusted profit from the income statement, in accordance with the rules for corporate income tax.

-Taxpayers who opt for the single-entry system follow a prescribed method of computing income and deductible expenditure to arrive at a taxable amount.
+Individuals who work in agriculture and persons not registered with the tax authorities must keep their books under a single-entry system.
+Taxpayers who use the single-entry system follow a prescribed method of computing income and deductible expenditure to arrive at a taxable amount.